MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/windows-certified-products-list.md

 > [!IMPORTANT]
-> The Windows Certified Products List only exists on the Sysdev Dashboard, and does not include submissions made through the Windows Hardware Devcenter Dashboard.
+> The Windows Certified Products List only exists on the legacy Dashboard, and does not include submissions made through the Windows Hardware Dev Center Dashboard.

 ### <span id="To_find_a_product_by_searching"></span><span id="to_find_a_product_by_searching"></span><span id="TO_FIND_A_PRODUCT_BY_SEARCHING"></span>To find a product by searching